pseudo-dice/tamagotchi/README.md

-# Tamagotchi Pet
+# PocketPet

-A cross-platform Flutter Tamagotchi-style virtual pet.
+An anime-inspired PocketPet virtual companion.
 Supports Android, iOS, Web, Windows, macOS, and Linux from a single codebase.

 ## Getting Started